Asimpasha7/blogs-api/README.md

    API Documentation
    ---------------------------------
-   The API documentation can be found in the blogs-api docs directory of this repository.
+   The API documentation can be found in the blogs-api.postman_collection.json of this repository.